YimMenu/YimMenu/README.md

 ### Curl

-Curl is used to grab things like authorization tickets making pulling rockstar ids and much more possible.
-It is required to download as cpr, a library we use needs it, if you haven't used it before you will need to download and install it.
+Curl should be already installed on your computer, but if you are having issues with building the project, you will need to download and install it.

 [Download Link](https://curl.se/download.html)